fingerskier/manthra/README.md

 He who knows and knows not that he knows is asleep; wake him.
 He who knows and knows that he knows is wise; follow him.
 	Arabic Proverb

+The day soldiers stop bringing you their problems is the day you have stopped leading them.
+	Colin Powell

 If they come for the innocent without stepping over your dead body, cursed be your religion and your life.